rh5140/DH110/Assignment01/README.md

 ## Competitor 1: [Monterey Bay Aquarium Seafood Watch](https://www.seafoodwatch.org/)
 My first competitor site is [Seafood Watch](https://www.seafoodwatch.org/), a sustainable seafood advisory list with a search feature.
 It is a program run by the Monterey Bay Aquarium that reviews the impact of fisheries and aquaculture on marine and freshwater ecosystems todevelop a scoring called the Seafood Watch Recommendation.

 Using the search feature takes the user to the Recommendations page.
 Users can filter their searches with criteria like species, harvest method, country/region, body of water, and recommendation level.
+The website is extremely informative and stylish, but it is difficult to use to find the desired information.
 ![Seafood Watch Recommendations page](https://user-images.githubusercontent.com/40257341/193736371-6e53f995-38d9-41bd-8c6d-c5b4b25f86af.png)

 ### Heuristic Evaluation